 Bronx School for Better Learning A school in New York, that teaches children in the approach on which the Silent Way is based ( including languages).
 Here is a link to a great video clip showing just what they have been able to achieve in 10 years.

 Educational Solutions An organisation that provides information, materials, books etc about the Silent Way

 Elevating Learning Offers a range of learning experiences, including languages in Haiti.

 Silent Way Language Centre Language classes in Japan

 Te Ataarangi This school trains native speakers of te reo (Maori language) to be tutors in their communities in New Zealand.

 Une Education Pour Demain Language Classes, Interactive On line lessons, information and much more, in France

-Glenys Hanson, based in France, has also a host of exercises and information on her site.
+Glenys Hanson‘s, site has also a host of exercises and information.